trezor/trezor-suite/packages/connect-mobile/README.md

 ## Example

-The [Connect deeplink example](https://github.com/trezor/trezor-suite/tree/develop/packages/connect-examples/deeplink-expo) shows how to use the library in a React Native + Expo app.
+The [Connect mobile example](https://github.com/trezor/trezor-suite/tree/develop/packages/connect-examples/mobile-expo) shows how to use the library in a React Native + Expo app.